databrickslabs/pylint-plugin/README.md

 Don't use databricks_cli, use databricks.sdk instead: pip install databricks-sdk.
 Migrate all usage of Legacy CLI to Databricks SDK.
 See the more detailed documentation at https://databricks-sdk-py.readthedocs.io/en/latest/index.html

+To disable this check on a specific line, add `# pylint: disable=legacy-cli` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ### `W8912`: `incompatible-with-uc`

 Incompatible with Unity Catalog: XXX.
 Migrate all usage to Databricks Unity Catalog.
 Use https://github.com/databrickslabs/ucx for more details

+To disable this check on a specific line, add `# pylint: disable=incompatible-with-uc` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ## `databricks-notebooks` checker
+To use this checker, add `databricks.labs.pylint.notebooks` to `load-plugins` configuration in your `pylintrc` or `pyproject.toml` file.

 [[back to top](#pylint-plugin-for-databricks)]